 Sussex based C#/.NET developer

-I have a track record of delivering complex software projects, especially large scale web and service oriented architectures using the Microsoft .NET stack.
+I have a 20 year track record of delivering complex software projects, especially large-scale web and service oriented architectures serving millions of customers using the Microsoft .NET stack.
 Find out how I can create software to meet your requirements.

 I'm happy to work under any of the following arrangements: